In 1954, the Hindinames ‘RajyaSabha’ and ‘LokSabha’ were adopted by the Council of States and the House of People respectively.

 Rajya Sabha can authorise the Parliament to make a law on a subject in the State List (Article 249).

 Resolution must be passed by 2/3rd of the members of Rajya Sabha, present and voting.

 It can authorise the Parliament to create new All-India Services common to both the Centre and states (Article 312).

-The position of the Rajya Sabha in our constitutional system is not as weak as that of the House of Lords in the British constitutional system nor as strong as that of the Senate in the American constitutional system.
+Position of the Rajya Sabha in our constitutional system is not as weak as that of the House of Lords in the British constitutional system nor as strong as that of the Senate in the American constitutional system.

 Parliamentary privileges are special rights, immunities and exemptions

 It enjoyed by the two Houses of Parliament, their committees and their members and who entitled to speak and take part in the proceedings of a House of Parliament or any of its committees

 These include the attorney general of India and Union ministers.

 The parliamentary privileges do not extend to the president who is also an integral part of the Parliament.